azizyahyaoui/Js-Review/JsReviewCourse.md

 ES6+ features like destructuring in function parameters, optional chaining ?., nullish coalescing ??

-Error handling: try, catch, finally

-⚠️ Lacks Visual Aids:

-For some concepts like prototype chain, closure, or event loop, a diagram or ASCII sketch would enhance understanding.

-⚠️ No Practice Exercises:

-There are no challenges, quizzes, or “try it yourself” tasks.

-Adding small exercises after sections would greatly improve engagement.

-⚠️ DOM Section is Basic:

-It lacks real-world interactivity or mini projects (e.g., counter app, form validation).

-Consider showing how to dynamically update UI based on events.

 It’s not yet advanced (e.g., no recursion, generators, async patterns, data structures, OOP patterns, or design patterns), but it's one of the better foundational reviews I’ve seen from a self-written course.